arviz-devs/GSoD/2022/project_idea.md

 * Publishing the proof of concept (yes/no kind of metric)
 * Guiding ~3 ArviZ team members or external collaborators through the process of adding new pages and translations, so they can continue working independently.
   - We tried setting up some different educational resources a few years ago, but the writing workflow was very complicated, most of us were unable to generate previews and they were not automated either.
 Even if it is an unconventional metric, we believe it is key for the project's success that we, as the ones who will write and onboard external collaborators, understand the writing process and feel comfortable with it.

 We do not think that views are a valuable nor valid metric because it will be a resource in early stages of construction and won't have been advertised by then.

 ## Project budget

-Budget item

-* Technical writer to create, update and review documentation of the infrastructure.
+* Technical writer to create, update and review documentation of the infrastructure. $10,000
-$10,000
 * Volunteer stipend for mentor $500.
- $500
-* Domain registration and renovation.
+* Domain registration and renovation. $50
-$50
-* Downstream donation to infrastructural dependencies like sphinx to generate the website from the source docs, libraries like myst-nb to parse the jupyter notebooks as  sources for the website, readthedocs for building and hosting the website+translations, transifex for managing collaborative translations.
+* Downstream donation to infrastructural dependencies like sphinx to generate the website from the source docs, libraries like myst-nb to parse the jupyter notebooks as  sources for the website, readthedocs for building and hosting the website+translations, transifex for managing collaborative translations.  $450
- $450

-* Donations
- Any extra funds left from the domain budget item will be used here.
+  * Any extra funds left from the domain budget item will be used here and added to the "downstream donation" budget item.

 **TOTAL** : $11,000.